Guide to UTM Codes: What Are They and How to Use Them?

 Written by James Parsons

-James Parsons is the founder and CEO of Content Powered, a premier content marketing agency that leverages nearly two decades of his experience in content marketing to drive business growth.
-Renowned for founding and scaling multi-million dollar eCommerce businesses through strategic content marketing, James has become a trusted voice in the industry, sharing his insights in Search Engine Watch, Search Engine Journal, Forbes, Entrepreneur, Inc, and other leading publications.
-His background encompasses key roles across various agencies, contributing to the content strategies of major brands like eBay and Expedia.
-James's expertise spans SEO, conversion rate optimization, and effective content strategies, making him a pivotal figure in the industry.
+James Parsons is the founder and CEO of Content Powered - a premier content marketing agency.
+He uses nearly two decades of experience in content marketing to drive business growth for his clients.
+Famous for founding and scaling multi-million dollar eCommerce businesses through strategic content marketing, James has become a trusted voice in the industry.
+He shares his insights in Search Engine Watch, Search Engine Journal, Forbes, Entrepreneur, Inc and other leading publications.
+He helps shapes the content strategies of established businesses and Fortune 500's like eBay and Expedia.
+James's expertise covers content marketing, SEO and conversion rate optimization strategies.
+You can reach him by email or on LinkedIn.